yendra80/neo4jMoviesSchema/README.md

 Neo4j provides drivers which allow you to make a connection to the database and develop applications which create, read, update, and delete information from the graph

 #### Neo4j Python Driver
-Initially we need to install Neo4j driver for Python The Neo4j Python driver is officially supported by Neo4j and connects to the database using the binary protocol.
+Initially we need to install Neo4j driver for Python.
+The Neo4j Python driver is officially supported by Neo4j and connects to the database using the binary protocol.
 It aims to be minimal, while being idiomatic to Python.

+Install the Neo4j Driver using pip:
   > pip install neo4j

+#### Run python program to load 3 datasets - Actor, Director and Movie
+3 python code was setup with the following purposes: LoadMovies.py will load and create the node for movie data set, LoadActors.py will create the Person node, Actors label and create relationship between Person, Actors & Movie node.

+Python code will open connection to neo4j database through neo4j protocol with user and password setup previously.

+Use the following command to run code:
+  > python LoadMovies.py
+  > python LoadActors.py
+  > python LoadDirectors.py